jlgerber/pbgui/README.md

 Pbgui is now a multi-crate project, consisting of:

 * pbgui - The primary user interface, importing all the other crates
-* pbgui-messaging - Secondary thread which communicates with the database
-* pbgui-tree - The left hand project / distribution / platform tree view
 * pbgui-withs - The right hand package withs list
 * pbgui-vpin - The dialog to choose select or create a versionpin for a distribution